nachummarkov17/Database-Mini-Project/README.md

 ## Running queries

-To run provided queries, run the following command from the root:
+To run the provided queries, run the following command from the root:
-`psql -U postgres -d library_employees_db -f ".\sql files\Queries.sql" > Queries.log`
+`psql -U postgres -d library_employees_db -f ".\sql files\queries.sql" > Queries.log`
 Feel free to comment out any number of queries to only run what you'd like.

-To run provided parametrized queries, run the following command from the root:
+To run the provided parametrized queries, run the following command from the root:
-`psql -U postgres -d library_employees_db -f ".\sql files\ParamsQueries.sql" > ParamsQueries.log`
+`psql -U postgres -d library_employees_db -f ".\sql files\params_queries.sql" > ParamsQueries.log`
+Feel free to comment out any number of queries to only run what you'd like.

+To run the provided join queries, run the following command from the root:
+`psql -U postgres -d library_employees_db -f ".\sql files\join_queries.sql" > join_queries.log`
 Feel free to comment out any number of queries to only run what you'd like.

 In order to time a SQL query, copy the query of choice into time_query.sql following the instructions provided, and run the following command from the root: